ctaverna/ctaverna.github.io/docs/_posts/2023-07-09-aws-associate-study-guide-pt1.md

   - [Secrets](https://ctaverna.github.io/aws-study-guide/security-identity-compliance/secrets/)

-I will release soon the other documents about computing, databases, storage, developer tools, etc...
+In the next part I will share my notes about computing, databases, storage, developer tools, and many more.

-After all my notes, I will also release a collection of the most interesting **sample exam questions** that I found while studying and practicing.
+I will also release a collection of the most interesting **sample exam questions** that I have come across while studying and practicing.

-Please let me know if you think that this is useful or if you find errors or inaccuracies in the content.
+Please let me know if you find this useful in any way or if you find errors or inaccuracies in the content.